jacobmontiel/jacobmontiel.github.io/_pages/about.md

 ## Academia

 Bachelor's Degree from _Puebla Institute of Technology_ (Mexico).
-I was Research Intern at the _Centre for Intelligent Machines_ in _McGill University_ (Canada).
+Research Intern at the _Centre for Intelligent Machines_ in _McGill University_ (Canada).
 Research Assistant at the _National Institute of Astrophysics, Optics and Electronics_ (Mexico).
 Master’s Degree in Computer Science from the _Tokyo Institute of Technology_ (Japan), as fellow of the _Monbukagakusho Scholarship_ (Embassy Recommendation) from the Japanese Ministry of Education, Culture, Sports, Science and Technology.
 Research Assistant at the _Global Edge Institute_ (Japan).
 Lecturer at the _University of Queretaro_ (Mexico) in the Computer Science Department.
-PhD Degree in Computer Science from the Université Paris-Saclay -- Télécom-ParisTech (France).
+PhD degree in Computer Science from the Université Paris-Saclay -- Télécom-ParisTech (France).

 ## Industry